dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 # [SUSE Linux Enterprise Server](#tab/linux-sles)

-To configure Nginx as a reverse proxy to forward HTTP requests to your ASP.NET Core app, modify `/etc/nginx.conf`.
-Open it in a text editor, and replace the `server{}` code block with the following snippet:
+To configure Nginx as a reverse proxy to forward HTTP requests to an ASP.NET Core app, modify `/etc/nginx.conf`.
+Replace the `server{}` code block with the following snippet:

 ---